 A. Involuntary transfers will be made as necessary by the Board when adding or reducing positions and when it is considered to be in the best interests of students and employees.
 Certification will be the only factor considered for involuntary transfers.
 Involuntary transfers shall be made for educationally valid reasons and shall not be arbitrary or capricious.

-B. Except in unusual and/or emergency circumstances, employee(s) to be involuntarily transferred shall be informed.
-If requested, a conference with an administrator will be held.
+B. Except in unusual and/or emergency circumstances, employee(s) to be involuntarily transferred shall be informed. aA conference with an administrator will be held.

 C. Employees shall not be transferred for disciplinary reasons without the procedures listed below being followed: